BEST PLACES TO VISIT IN WARSAW IN 2 DAYS

-For day 2, and after all the history, I recommend ending your day with something fun – maybe you want to visit a Chopin museum and see a Chopin concert?
+For day 2 in Warsaw, and after all the history, I recommend ending your day with something fun.
+Maybe you want to visit a Chopin museum and see a Chopin concert?

 Why Chopin?
 Well, he is probably one of the most famous Polish guys and is Warsaw´s pride.
 Though he wasn’t actually born here, he did live here for a long time.

 You will have daily Chopin concerts to visit (for free if you have a Warsaw Card).

-The museum, within the baroque Ostrogski Palace, displays the work of the famous composer Chopin.
+The Chopin Museum, within the baroque Ostrogski Palace, displays the work of the famous composer Chopin.

 I haven’t visited myself, but there are many different ways to learn about him and his music in the museum, and thus, it has become one of Warsaw’s main attractions.

 I mean, even the airport is named after him, so a museum seems only logical.